 - University vs. Private Events

-Insurance is required for all private (non-university) events.
+Insurance is required for all private (non-university) events and some events sponsored by student organizations.
 Additional insurance may be required for university events that present an unusual or high risk.
 For more information, call Risk Management & Insurance at (334) 844-4533.

-University events generally include all events officially sponsored by university departments and student groups when such events further the mission, goals, and/or purpose of the university and/or the specific department/group.
+University events generally include all events officially sponsored by university departments and offices when such events further the mission, goals, and/or purpose of the university and/or the specific department/group.